laokaow/IoT-Stovetop/README.md

 As I commented in the code this is security critical for a real system which has critical use cases.

 Here is an example of

+I even implemented the kill switch method for mqtt.
+However at this point in time it doesn't work.
+The goal is for the dashboard to show OFFLINE when the power is off or when something unexpected happens to the supply or wifi.

 ### Data Presentation